 A tie line joints two fixed points on the main survey lines.
 It helps to check the accuracy of surveying and to locate the interior details.
 The position of each tie line should be close to some features, such as paths, buildings, etc.

 The baseline is the main and longest line, which passes approximately through the center of the field.
 All the other measurements to show the details of the work are taken with respect of this line.

 A check line also termed as a proof line is a line joining the apex of a triangle to some fixed points on any two sides of a triangle.
 A check line is measured to check the accuracy of the framework.
 The length of a check line, as measured on the ground should agree with its length on the plan.

 These are the lateral measurements from the base line to fix the positions of the different objects of the work with respect to base line.
 These are generally set at right-angle offsets.
 It can also be drawn with the help of tape.
 There are two kinds of offsets:

 - Oblique offsets

-The measurements are taken at right angle to the survey line called perpendicular or right angled offsets.
+The measurements are taken at a right angle to the survey line called perpendicular or right-angled offsets.
 The measurements which are not made at right angles to the survey line are called oblique offsets or tie line offsets.